Pornography addiction: signs, causes, and statistics

 The DSM does not recognize porn addiction as an official distinct diagnosis.
 However, a growing body of research suggests that it shares symptoms similar to what can be seen in other addictions.

-In a 2017 study by Mateusz Gola and colleagues, the team used functional magnetic resonance imaging (fMRI) – a technique for measuring and mapping brain activity – to analyze brain responses in men for cues predicting erotic pictures.
+In a 2017 study published in Neuropsychopharmacology by Mateusz Gola and colleagues, the team used functional magnetic resonance imaging (fMRI) – a technique for measuring and mapping brain activity – to analyze brain responses in men for cues predicting erotic pictures.
 The participants were men seeking treatment for problematic pornography viewing.

 The effects of porn addiction are not limited to biological aspects.
 In fact, one indication that pornography may already be causing a problem is that it results in damaged relationships.
-This is true not only for a partner, but also with other friends and family members.
+This is true not only for a partner but also for other friends and family members.

 What are the treatments for pornography addiction?